-- In Assets, navigate to where you want to create a spin set, tap Create , and select Spin Set .
+- In Assets, navigate to where you want to create a spin set, click Create , and select Spin Set.
 You can also create the set from inside a folder that contains your assets.
 The Spin Set Editor displays.

-- On the Spin Set Editor page, in the Title field, enter a name for the Spin Set.
+- In the Spin Set Editor, in the Title field, enter a name for the Spin Set.
 The name appears in the banner across the Spin Set.
-Optionally, enter a description.When you create the spin set, you can change the spin set thumbnail or allow AEM to select the thumbnail automatically based on the assets in the spin set.
-To select a thumbnail, tap Change thumbnail .
-Select any image (you can navigate to other folders to find images as well).
-If you have selected a thumbnail and then decide that you want AEM to generate one from the spin set, select Switch to Automatic thumbnail .
+Optionally, enter a description.When creating the spin set, you can change the spin set thumbnail or allow AEM to select the thumbnail automatically based on the assets in the spin set.
+To select a thumbnail, click Change thumbnail and select any image (you can navigate to other folders to find images as well).
+If you have selected a thumbnail and then decide that you want AEM to generate one from the spin set, select Switch to Automatic thumbnail.